 There were a few other trails we would have liked to do, but the heat was just too much….caves, arches, and an old volcano corkscrew.

 One of the trails we wanted to do was closed, but for good reason: There are peregrine falcons nesting there!
 We saw two of the adults flying over us as we hiked.
 There are also lots of tortoises in that area…the ranger said it’s because that trail leads to the only water source in the 7400-acre park.

 Read More: 12 AWESOME THINGS TO DO IN ST GEORGE, UTAH

 Unlike Snow Canyon, Sand Hollow State Park is the perfect park to visit in summer.
 Head here to visit the reservoir where you can lounge on the river’s edge or jump from the cliffs into gorgeous blue-green waters.
 You can start with a low jump and work your way up to about a 30-foot plunge!

 What’s different about this “beach” is that the edges are rock, not sand.
 Which means it’s also easier to launch your kayak or paddleboard.

 Mystic Hot Springs is off the beaten path in Monroe, UT and it is unlike any place we’ve ever visited.
 I love this hot springs more than others in the region that we visited because it is more natural, more laid back, more chill.

-The feature photo above shows the upper level, with 6 bathtubs that fill from the mountain.
-The water is very warm and continuously flowing so your always in a “new” tub of water.
-I also love that it’s mineral water and not sulphur water…no rotten egg smell here.
+The feature photo at the top of this article shows the upper level, with 6 bathtubs that fill from the mountain.
+The water is very warm and continuously flowing so you’re always in a “new” tub of water.
+I also love that it’s mineral water and not sulfur water…no rotten egg smell here.